How To Take Collagen Supplements

 Both bovine and fish collagen contain Type 1 Collagen, proline and glycine but unlike bovine collagen, fish collagen peptides are much smaller making them easier to digest and absorb, thereby flooding skin and joints with this skin and bone-building nutrient.
 One particular study showed that participants taking fish collagen combined with antioxidants for two months showed marked improvements in skin elasticity and moisture.

-Ultimate Collagen + contains hydrolysed fish collagen together with the powerful skin protecting benefits of astaxanthin and the skin-plumping benefits of hyaluronic acid.
+Ultimate Collagen + also contains the powerful skin protecting benefits of astaxanthin and the skin-plumping benefits of hyaluronic acid.
 Astaxanthin is a potent carotenoid antioxidant which may protect skin against UV-induced damage – this is the most potent skin-ageing accelerator known to us.
 Most of us are familiar with hyaluronic acid’s multiple benefits including hydrating and plumping skin.
 For those looking for a vegan-friendly, collagen-boosting formula should try Ingenious Vegan.
 The formula uses Astrion™, a plant-derived extract that has been shown to boost collagen production in the dermal and epidermal layers of the skin.

 Is it worth taking collagen supplements?

 From around the age of 25, the collagen content within our body is depleted at a rate of about 1.5% so that by the time we reach our mid-40’s, collagen levels will have decreased by an astonishing 30%.
 Scientists have been researching collagen since the early ’70s.
 Some studies have indicated that certain types of collagen peptides work effectively for joints and help many sufferers of inflammatory bowel concerns.
-There is still great debate surrounding their skin benefits.
+Many people take collagen for skin & often report benefits but there is still great debate surrounding collagen supplements & their benefits for skin, joints & other structures.

-If you intend to take collagen, at least make sure it is marine or fish collagen due to its smaller molecular structure and also ensure that the collagen is hydrolysed which ensures utilisation by the body.
+If you intend to take collagen for skin or otherwise, at least make sure it is marine or fish collagen due to its smaller molecular structure and also ensure that the collagen is hydrolysed which ensures utilisation by the body.